 My family has been making applesauce for several generations.
 My maternal great-grandparents had several apple trees.
 They harvested apples then made applesauce and apple butter.

 One of my Dad's cousins, Louise, had a Yellow Transparent apple tree in her yard.
 She would harvest the apples then make and freeze applesauce.
 Mom and Louise both froze applesauce in square pint containers.
-I can still see those containers of applesauce stacked in the freezer.
+I can still see those containers stacked in the freezer.
 To me, store bought applesauce tastes nothing like homemade applesauce.
 It's homemade or nothing for me.

 I am calling this recipe Lana's Applesauce in honor of my niece.
 She LOVES applesauce.
 We always have homemade applesauce for her at any of our family meals.
-The serving bowl of applesauce is always placed near Lana.
+The serving bowl is always placed near Lana.
 I think she could make a meal of applesauce!
 Lana may have inherited her love of applesauce from her grandparents.
-Mom and Dad would eat a pint or more of applesauce with their dinner.
+Mom and Dad would eat a pint or more with their dinner.
 Jeff and I like applesauce, but a serving to us is a few tablespoons, not a cup!

 In the past, I would get a couple bushels of apples and spend a long day making applesauce.
 Since Mom is no longer with us and Lana is moving a few states away, my applesauce will be mostly for just Jeff and me.